Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![A character in a robe overlooks a messy lawn after a party in Saltburn](/images/saltburn-morning-after-Q0MD.png)

-*Movie still from Saltburn featuring The Garden of Earthly Delights.
+*source-Movie still from Saltburn featuring The Garden of Earthly Delights.
 Source: Daily Art Magazine*

 Who doesn’t like watching extravagant things on screen?
 The life of the rich will always evoke a fascination among the audience, and this movie deals with the concept of lavishness and privilege that captivates them.
 Add in a touch of psychological thriller and a morally ambiguous protagonist, and the viewers are sure to be hooked.